adrienTchounkeu/backend_assignment_fulfil/README.rst

 NB: *The server generally starts on the port 8000*

 Heroku Deploy and Frontend app
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Backend API is available through the link `backend_assignment <https://backend-assignment-fulfil.herokuapp.com>`_
+The Backend API is available through the link `https://backend-assignment-fulfil.herokuapp.com <https://backend-assignment-fulfil.herokuapp.com>`_

 Assumptions & Issues
 ####################

 * To deploy my application, two add-ons were needed : postgresql and redis.
-I, therefore, connected my visa card account to heroku
-    because unable to add more than one add-on otherwise.
+I, therefore, connected my visa card account to heroku because unable to add more than one add-on otherwise.

 * Due to some dynos(processes on Heroku) limitations, my backend is not working properly.
-Some endpoints are neither returning the good response
-    nor performing the request.
+Some endpoints are neither returning the good response nor performing the request.
 Though, it is working perfectly in the local environment

 *NB :* You will see in the commit history, many useless commits when is was tyring to figure out heroku deployment errors